 The Reformation, while returning the Scriptures to the church, did not restore God’s Sabbath, Feast Days or TORAH for the majority.
 But the RESTORATION of all things will!
 “Therefore, repent and revert, for the blotting out of your sins, so that times of refreshing may come from the face of the Lord, that He may send forth the One before proclaimed to you, Yeshua the Messiah, whom Heaven truly needs to receive until the times of restoration of all things, of which God spoke through the mouth of all His holy prophets from the age past.”
 (Acts 3:19-21)

-We know that God renewed the Covenant by writing HIS LAW on our hearts, so that we can finally obey HIM and be blessed.
+We know that God renewed the Covenant and wrote HIS LAW on our hearts.
+Why?
+So that we can finally obey HIM and be blessed.
 God is eternal.
-He does not change.
-His TORAH has not changed.
-Biblical Faith is not some cafeteria line.
-You can’t pick and choose—tithing in, eating clean out—which of his LAWS to obey!
+He does not change!
+His TORAH is His Word and it has not changed.
+We are not to treat His WORD as if it were a cafeteria line.
+We can’t pick and choose which of His LAWS to obey!

 Falling into sin, which is transgression of the law, is not the same as deliberately choosing to sin.
 God knows the difference.
-When one sins unintentionally, he repents, and God forgives.
-But how can one who flouts God’s law, claiming it’s been done away with, repent when he doesn’t even realize he is sinning (violating God’s Torah)?
+When one sins, he can repent and God will forgive.
+But how can one who flouts God’s law, claiming it’s been done away with, repent?
+He doesn’t even realize he is sinning!